Retailer Spotlight: Gearheads Outdoor Store in Moab, Utah

 It turns out that offering free, filtered water is a foolproof way to lure in desert-goers.
 Visible from the front door, the industrial-sized, multi-facet, water-filling station is a hot commodity for thirsty customers who would otherwise buy single-use jugs or sneak behind stores or in campgrounds for potable water spigots.

-“Any retail business has overhead,” Steve Kennedy says.
+“Any retail business has overhead,” Steve Kennedy said.
 “Ours is just a little bit more for the water.”

 Steve Kennedy says it’s good for the customers and good for business.
 For those who only stop in for the water, his hope is that they’ll think of Gearheads first the next time they need something.
 And many times, they do.